kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 enableToc = true
 +++

+Kubermatic Kubernetes Platform (KKP) is a Kubernetes management platform that helps address the operational and security challenges of enterprise customers seeking to run Kubernetes at scale.
+KKP automates deployment and operations of hundreds or thousands of Kubernetes clusters across hybrid-cloud, multi-cloud and edge environments while enabling DevOps teams with a self-service developer and operations portal.
+If you are looking for more general information on KKP, we recommend our [documentation start page]({{< ref "../../" >}}) and the [Architecture section of the documentation]({{< ref "../../architecture/" >}}) to get familiar with KKP's core concepts.

 This chapter explains the installation procedure of KKP into a pre-existing Kubernetes cluster using KKP's installer (called `kubermatic-installer`).

 ## Terminology

-* **User cluster** -- A Kubernetes cluster created and managed by KKP
-* **Seed cluster** -- A Kubernetes cluster which is responsible for hosting the master components of a user cluster
-* **Master cluster** -- A Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
-It hosts the KKP components and might also act as a seed cluster.
+* **Master Cluster** -- A Kubernetes cluster which is responsible for storing central information about users, projects and SSH keys.
+It hosts the KKP master components and might also act as a seed cluster.
-* **Seed datacenter** -- A definition/reference to a seed cluster
-* **Node datacenter** -- A definition/reference of a datacenter/region/zone at a cloud provider (aws=zone, digitalocean=region, openstack=zone)
+* **Seed Cluster** -- A Kubernetes cluster which is responsible for hosting the control plane components (kube-apiserver, kube-scheduler, kube-controller-manager, etcd and more) of a user cluster.
+* **User Cluster** -- A Kubernetes cluster created and managed by KKP, hosting applications managed by users.

 ## Requirements